- Fee assured

 Keyhole (endoscopic and minimal access) thyroid and parathyroid surgery

-Difficult/complex head and neck cancers,
+Difficult/complex and recurrent head and neck cancers,

-salivary and thyroid surgery including overactive thyroid (thyrotoxicosis) and retro-sternal goitre (thyroid extending in to the chest)
+Thyroid surgery including overactive thyroid (thyrotoxicosis) and retro-sternal goitre (thyroid extending in to the chest)

 Voice and laser surgery